albarey33/albarey33.github.io/_posts/data_processing/2022-12-09-Changes_Fields.md

 PPL_df[,RangeConditions][is.na(PPL_df[,RangeConditions])] <- "No"
 ```

-Other method for multiple replacement.
+## Another approach for multiple replacements with mutate and case_when

 Example for only "Dual" field

 ```R
 PPL_df %>% mutate(Dual = case_when(Dual == ""    ~ "No",
                                    Dual == "YES" ~ "Yes"))